aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Actions speak louder than fortune cookies.
+> 🥠 Ask not what your fortune cookie can do for you but what you can do for your fortune cookie.

 ### Let's play! 🎮